cbinsights/form-design-system/README.md

 #### Updating version number
 We commit the major and minor version in [`Jenkinsfile`](https://github.com/cbinsights/form-design-system/blob/master/Jenkinsfile#L10).
-Jenkins populates the patch version with its build number.
+Jenkins populates the patch version based on branch.

 ```
-String VERSION = "1.19.${env.BUILD_NUMBER}"
+String VERSION = "1.19"
 ```

 To update the version of the design system in your branch...